4 Month Old Baby Feeding Schedule And Solid Food

 - smooth pureed cooked fruits like apple and pear,

 - finely mashed fruit like banana or avocado,

 A great way to introduce puree's to your 4 month old and control the amount they are eating is to squeeze a small amount of puree onto a shallow spoon and gently let baby taste.
 Reusable food pouches and spoons are the perfect no mess solution that both serve and store the puree and also store tidily in your fridge using a pouch organiser.

 Always remember that solid foods are just a supplement at this stage and your 4 month old will still get their main source of food from your breastmilk or formula.
 It is recommended to carry on breast or formula feeding until they are at least 12 months.

-All babies are different, and so a baby feeding routine that works for one mum and baby may be different from yours.
+Remember that all babies are different, and so a baby feeding routine that works for one mum and baby may be different from yours.
 If something is not working don’t be afraid to make adjustments to suit you and your baby.
 If your baby is healthy, happy and meeting his or her developmental goals then you are doing things just right!